luisliz/fi-tracker/README.md

 - SQLAlchemy

 ### Future Improvments
+- [ ] Find a way to pay down liabilities just from expenses.
+Maybe a transfer feature will help this
 - [ ]  Moving api calls to separate files
 - [ ] Update & remove for all areas
 - [ ] Settings for global variables